 To set the GI value of a particular food, say a slice of bread, ten volunteers eat 50 grams (about two ounces) of the bread in the morning after fasting, and their BG is measured over the next two hours.
 The total rise in glucose during this two-hour time period is calculated.
 Several days later, the same 10 volunteers drink 50 grams of glucose, and have their BG measured in the same way over the next two hours.
 Then the two glucose sums are compared, and the difference in value between the test food and the ingested glucose becomes the GI value for the tested food.

-You can find the GI value of hundreds of foods in a database maintained by the University of Sydney, Australia, at www.glycemicindex.com.
-You can even submit samples of a food, along with a payment, and the research team will measure its GI for you.
+You can easily find the GI value of hundreds of foods in a searchable database maintained by the University of Sydney, Australia, at www.glycemicindex.com.

 What’s important to know here is that foods with lower GI values have a lesser impact on your BG in the first two hours after you’ve eaten them.
 They take longer to absorb into your system, so they are generally good choices for people with diabetes.
 (Low-GI carbohydrate foods are otherwise known as “slow-acting carbs.”)